How to Do the Math to Cut out 8 Half Square Triangles

 This will result in 8 unfinished squares that are 3″ each.
 When you sew them into the project you will be using a ¼” seam which will bring the size of the block down to a finished size of 2½”.

-In the following video, which is available on our Quilting Blocks n Patterns YouTube channel, we show you how to cut half-square triangles.
-One of those methods was the ‘How to Cut 8 Half Square Triangles’ technique.
-It’s a great way of cutting lots of half square triangles quickly.
+In the following video, we show you how to cut half-square triangles.
+One of these methods is the ‘How to Cut 8 Half Square Triangles’ technique.
+It’s a great way of cutting lots of half-square triangles quickly.

-The video should start automatically at Method 4 but if it starts at the top then just scroll through to the 5 minute mark for the information on cutting 8 half square triangles.
+Scroll through to the 5-minute mark for the information on cutting 8 half square triangles.